Pheng Taing

 @latest

-Pedco, the blog
+Pedco, the blog in Angular

 After completing my 2 years trip, my partner and I had accumulated plenty of travel materials, tons of cycling metrics and stories.
 Naturally, I made a travel blog with Angular and hosted it on Github Pages.
 "Pedco" is short for @pedallingcontinent (our "unofficial" Instagram travel brand).